Exercise Guidelines for Health: Official Recommendations

 Pate RR, Pratt M, Blair SN, et al. Physical activity and public health.
 A recommendation from the Centers for Disease Control and Prevention and the American College of Sports Medicine.
 JAMA 1995;273:402-407.
 Abstract

-Pollock ML, Gaesser GA, Butcher JD, et al. American College of Sports Medicine Position Stand: Exercise and physical activity in healthy adults.
-Med Sci Sports Exerc 1998;30:975-991.
+Pollock ML, Gaesser GA, Butcher JD, et al. Exercise and physical activity in healthy adults.
+(ACSM OFFICIAL POSITION STAND) Med Sci Sports Exerc 1998;30:975-991.
 Abstract

 ABOUT THE AUTHOR